Pure-Circuit: Tight Inapproximability for PPAD: Introduction

 Our main result is to show that the \pcircuit problem is \ppad/-complete.
 It is worth noting that there is no $\eps$ in this result, and in fact the \pcircuit problem does not even take a parameter~$\eps$ in its definition.
 This is because, in some sense, the \pcircuit problem can be viewed as a variant of $\eps$-\gcircuit in which we have taken the limit $\eps \to 1$.
 We give further justification of this idea in \cref{sec:pcircuitdef}, but at a high level, this means that there is no loss of $\eps$ in our main hardness result, with the only losses coming when one reduces onwards from \pcircuit.
 The proof of our main result is presented in \cref{sec:main-proof}, but we present a brief exposition of the main ideas in \cref{sec:intro-proof-overview}.

 Finally, in \cref{sec:applications} we present a number of new large-constant hardness results for problems in \ppad/, all of which are shown via reductions from \pcircuit.
-We begin by showing that $\eps$-\gcircuit is \ppad/-hard for all $\eps < 0.1$, giving a direct strengthening of Rubinstein's lower bound.
+We begin by showing that $\eps$-\gcircuit is \ppad/-hard for all $\eps < 1/10$, giving a direct strengthening of Rubinstein's lower bound.
 This also implies large-constant inapproximability results for all of the problems that currently have existential-constant lower bounds proved via \gcircuit.
 However, to determine the constant, one would need to determine the amount of $\eps$ that is lost in each of the onward reductions, and these reductions often did not optimize this, since they were proving existential-constant lower bounds.

 We argue that the way forward now is providing \emph{direct} reductions from \pcircuit in order to get the best possible hardness results.
-As evidence of this, we present the first \emph{tight} inapproximability result for additive approximate equilibria in polymatrix games.
-Via a direct reduction from \pcircuit, we show that finding an $\eps$-well-supported Nash equilibrium in a polymatrix game (\polymatrix) is \ppad/-hard for all $\eps < 1/3$, even when every player only has two actions.
-This is much stronger than the lower bound of $0.05$ that we would have obtained by a reduction from our lower bound for \gcircuit.
-It is also a tight result for two-action games: we give a polynomial-time algorithm for finding a $1/3$-well-supported Nash equilibrium, and so our lower bound completely characterizes the computational complexity of approximate well-supported equilibria in two-action polymatrix games.
-Similarly, we also provide a tight inapproximability result for computing approximate equilibria in threshold games, a problem introduced by Papadimitriou and Peng~\cite{PapadimitriouP21-threshold-games}.
+As evidence of this, we present the first \emph{tight} inapproximability results for additive approximate equilibria.
+We show the following results. \begin{itemize} \item It is \ppad/-hard to compute an $\eps$-well-supported Nash equilibrium in a two-action polymatrix game for all $\eps < 1/3$.

+\item It is \ppad/-hard to compute an $\eps$-well-supported Nash equilibrium in a two-action graphical game for all $\eps < 1$.

+\item It is \ppad/-hard to compute an $\eps$-Nash equilibrium in a two-action graphical game for all $\eps < 1/2$.

+\item It is \ppad/-hard to compute an $\eps$-approximate equilibrium in a threshold game for all $\eps < 1/6$. \end{itemize} Each of these results completely characterizes the computational complexity of the respective problem: in each case we provide a polynomial-time algorithm that can find an $\eps$-approximate solution of the problem for the values of $\eps$ not covered by the hardness result.

+Furthermore, each of the hardness results are shown via a direct, and usually relatively straightforward, reduction from \pcircuit.
+We view this as evidence that \pcircuit is the ``correct'' intermediate problem for showing hardness results within \ppad/: once one has shown that it is \ppad/-hard to solve \pcircuit, it is then relatively easy to obtain tight lower bounds for a variety of approximation problems within \ppad/, and we expect further such results to be shown via \pcircuit in the future.

 We summarize the hardness results obtained through a direct reduction from \pcircuit in the table below.